WindJammer6/21.-Deployed-Telegram-Chatbot-with-Chatbase-custom-GPT-LLM-model-API-and-Firebase-in-Vercel/README.md

 + https://t.me/test_12173_bot (Telegram Bot named 'Telegram_Chatbot_integrated_with_Chatbase_GPT_model_API')
 + https://www.chatbase.co/dashboard/goh-jet-wei-team-91859289/chatbot/wGS8ehg-39TolweihWY3w (Direct link to this project's Chatbase custom GPT LLM model, but only accessible by me through email)
 + https://22-app-website-for-telegram-chatbot-hezsqgseuns85wxaqsdfpd.streamlit.app/ (Streamlit (Python Framework)'s Website Application)
-+ https://console.firebase.google.com/u/0/project/urop-telegram-chatbot/database/urop-telegram-chatbot-default-rtdb/data (Direct link to this project's Firebase (API) Realtime database, but only accessible by me through email)
++ https://console.firebase.google.com/u/0/project/urop-telegram-chatbot/database/urop-telegram-chatbot-default-rtdb/data (Direct link to this project's Firebase (API) Realtime database storing the student's conversations with the Telegram Chatbot, but only accessible by me through email)
++ https://console.firebase.google.com/project/urop-chatbot-assignments/database/urop-chatbot-assignments-default-rtdb/data (Direct link to this project's Firebase (API) Realtime database storing the course assignments, but only accessible by me through email)

 Maybe add a how to use section?
 Saying that the Chatbase API part might require money to get access to the API key... and hence otherwise cannot be used??